Keyboard shortcuts

 // Using 'r1' here would be a compile error

-To make a custom type copyable, implement a Copy constructor:
+To make a custom type copyable or customize copy behavior, implement a _copy method:

 struct CopyableData {